rorosonoio/KGE---Trentino-tourist-facilities/README.md

 In this page there will be links to all the resources used for this project.

 ## Project purpose
-The aim is to create a Knowledge Graph providing information about the tourist facilities in the region of Trentino.
+The aim of this project is to create a KG that can provide information about Trentino’s touristrelated facilities.
+In another word, the final KG can be used to provide a general-purpose service helping tourists to find information about the various tourism-related hospitality facilities in the region of Trentino.
+In a nutshell, the purpose of this project is described as:

+_”A service which helps the users to know about different tourist facilities in Trentino.”_

 ## Datasets
 Initial resources were taken from the [Open Data](https://dati.trentino.it/) platform of the Trentino region and the website of [Trentino Trasporti](https://www.trentinotrasporti.it/open-data).
 Other resources were scraped from websites and OpenStreetMap (more information can be found in the report).\